forklift-run/pallet-example-sysexts/README.md

-which overlays or bind-mounts the `exports/extensions` subdirectory of the next staged Forklift pallet into `/var/lib/extensions` and `/var/lib/confexts`, after you reboot and run `sudo systemctl status hello-world-extension.service` you should see that `hello-world-extension.service` ran and printed a hello-world message.
+which overlays or bind-mounts the `exports/extensions` subdirectory of the next staged Forklift pallet into `/var/lib/extensions` and `/var/lib/confexts`, after you reboot and run `sudo systemctl status hello-world-extension.service` you should see that `hello-world-extension.service` ran and printed a hello-world message; and you should see several sysexts available if you run `systemd-sysext status`; these sysexts provide Docker as well as several commands (`dive`, `crane`, `nvim`) which you can run.

 ### Forking